-Many solutions are available to home gardeners, but nothing is absolutely foolproof.
+Many natural solutions are available to home gardeners, but nothing is absolutely foolproof.
 Here are some suggestions:

-The most effective and reliable method of managing moles – but patience is needed!
-The best time to trap is early spring when tunnels are first noticed, or after the first fall rains.
+The most effective and reliable method for controlling nuisance moles!
+Traps should be placed in early spring when tunnels are first noticed, or after the first fall rains.
 Determine which tunnels are active before setting traps.
 These can be located by flattening the run, marking the location, and checking to see if the tunnel is raised within a day or two.
 Traps work well because they capitalize on the mole’s natural instinct to clear an obstructed tunnel.

 In lawns, moles feed heavily on soil dwelling insects such as Japanese beetle grubs.
 The “Spikes of Death” Lawn Aerator Sandals, Milky Spore and/or beneficial nematodes can be used to eliminate these pests and will generally decrease tunneling or feeding activity.
 However, if your soil is healthy, moles may still feed on earthworms after the grubs are gone.

-Natural castor oil repellents work well to rid burrowing animals from lawns, gardens and other planting areas.
+Natural castor oil repellents work well to keep burrowing animals from lawns, gardens and other planting areas.
 Apply when tunnels or cone shaped mounds appear in soil from early spring to late fall.

 Dig a trench roughly 6 inches wide and two feet deep.
 Fill it with rock or line it with wire to prevent burrowing pests from invading garden areas.

-The Sonic Mole Chaser doesn’t play music, but instead produce a penetrating underground sonic pulse that drives underground rodents crazy.
-Pets won’t be affected but pests find the noise irritating and move to quieter surroundings.
+The Sonic Mole Chaser doesn’t play music, but instead produces a penetrating underground sonic pulse that drives underground rodents crazy.
+Pets won’t be affected but moles find the noise irritating and move to quieter surroundings.
 Kind of like playing “Heavy Metal” for your grandmother who loves Lawrence Welk.